 *Further details on the reporting timeline are mentioned in Part 4 of this article

 Note: Legal entities NOT engaging in any relevant activity regulated under BVI ESA must deliver a notification to their registered agent in BVI.
-Good news is that there is no need to provide further supporting evidence in this case.
+The good news is that there is no need to provide further supporting evidence in this case.

 3.3.
 Exchange of information

-If your company is proven to be a non-tax resident in the BVI, the relevant authority which is the ITA will then notify the overseas competent tax authority located in the foreign jurisdiction.
+If your company is proven to be a non-tax resident in the BVI then the relevant authority which is the ITA will then notify the overseas competent tax authority located in the foreign jurisdiction.